winterTTr/winterTTr.github.io/source/_posts/2015-09-03-start-again.md

 ## Before

 It is a long time, I do not write something.
-In fact, there is always something that feels not very satified when writing down something new on web.
+In fact, there is always something that feels not very satisfied when writing down something new on web.
 Because I need to spend too much time on formatting things.
 Fonts, title, format, bullet and etc, I cannot focus on writing.

 ## Now